-Reflecting on the Diocesan Pastoral Assembly, Bishop Deenihan remarked,
+Reflecting on the Diocesan Pastoral Council, Bishop Deenihan remarked,

-The Diocesan Pastoral Assembly's task is first and foremost to offer a model
+The Diocesan Pastoral Council's task is first and foremost to offer a model

 of collaboration and co-responsibility between the bishop, priests, and